-The Fastest- and Slowest-Selling Cars list reports the average number of days it takes to sell models from the day they arrive on the lot until the final paperwork is signed by a buyer.
+The Movers and Losers list reports the average number of days it takes to sell models from the day they arrive on the lot until the final paperwork is signed by a buyer.
 This is not a days-of-inventory list like you may find on other websites.
-With lots mostly clear of 2014 models, we look exclusively at 2015s and 2016s.
+We’re now focusing on only 2012 and 2013 model years.

 For Movers, we only list vehicles that pass a certain threshold of sales in order to weed out limited editions, ultra-high-performance cars and others that might skew the numbers or otherwise inaccurately portray popularity.
 For Losers, we have removed any threshold to reflect 2012 models that may have the greatest incentives.